joebates-gfm/templtr/README.md

 A simple script to create boilerplate template files

 ## How to use
 - Ensure you are running python v3.
-If not installed can find installs below:
+Otherwise use one of the install methods below:
   - Anaconda](https://www.anaconda.com/)
   - (Homebrew)[https://formulae.brew.sh/formula/python@3.9]
 - Clone this repository